 SELECT first_name, last_name, COALESCE (mobile, landline) AS contact FROM avengers;

-That’s all about Coalesce Null Function In Oracle Databae.
+That’s all about Coalesce Null Function In Oracle Database.
+You can watch the tutorial too.
 Hope it helped you in understanding this concept better.
-Please share it with your friends on social networking and help me reach out to more people.
+Please share it with your friends on social network and help me reach out to more people.
 Thanks and have a great day!